Updated: Oct 15, 2020

 Exploitation de l’album Va t’en, grand monstre vert!

 Themes: colours, shapes, body parts

 The book Va t’en, grand monstre vert!/Go Away, Big Green Monster! featuring Big Green Monster is more funny than scary and children love it!
-They really enjoy turning the pages and seeing the monster appear then disappear, part by part, as they tell him to go away.
+It's also a great way to learn French shapes and body parts.
+Children really enjoy turning the pages and seeing the monster appear then disappear, part by part, as they tell him to go away.
 Here are some printables and activity ideas based around the book.
 You may like to use our free French colours and body parts printables to support these activities.

 Cut out and paste Big Green Monster - Maternelle de Bambou offers a free downloadable version of Grand Monstre Vert in pieces for you to print, cut out, then put together part by part, just like in the story!
 This activity is It’s perfect for learning colours as well as the French vocabulary for parts of the face.
 You can laminate it and use it again and again to play with, or just use a paper version and glue the pieces together once they’re all in the right place.
 You can get silly with this and put the pieces in the wrong place and ask your child if it looks right and to show you where it should go!

 Colouring sheet - I was inspired by this fun Green Monster colouring by numbers activity from JDaniel4’s mom.
 Download our free colouring in sheet and work on learning both colours and numbers in French!
 Roll a die to see which part to colour green monster or just use it as a colour by number.

 Big Green Monster toilet roll craft - An easy craft idea is to make a Green Monster out a toilet paper roll.
 You’ll find instructions over at The Best Ideas for Kids, as well as some other easy monster themed craft projects.
 You could even make him some monster friends!